himanshuRepo/IntroToMatlab/README.md

 # IntroToMatlab
-Basics of MATLAB to start with
+Basics of MATLAB to start with solved examples.